 For research, note-taking, presentation, or even photo/video editing, all of which are possible on your laptop.
 And what’s more, you can take it anywhere with you!

-Recommended Best Laptop for Students Under 500 Dollars
+Recommended Best Laptop for Students Under 500 Dollars in 2020

 We’ve compiled a list of best laptop for students under 500 dollars.
 All the top brands reviewed for their fast laptops and premium build quality are featured on this list.

 Alongside this, I have also added upgraded units that would not generally break your bank but would slightly jump you over the $500 range but with significant improvements.

 1. Acer Aspire 5 – The Recommended Pick

 The Acer Aspire 5 Slim Laptop is the best laptop for students under 500 dollars mark as of this writing.
 But considering that this is only $9.99 more than our price bracket, I’d have to include the Acer Aspire 5.

 What differentiates this beast from the rest is that it is packed with perks such as a fingerprint scanner, IPS display for better viewing angles while already at the 1080p resolution.

 While we can see the common I5-8265U Processor at the centre with 8GB RAM, it already packs 256GB or NVME SSD which makes everything go by at a blazing fast speed.

 While all those bells and whistle sound like added weight, we are actually looking at 3.97lbs which makes it the easiest to carry of the bunch which is very ideal for students and young professionals alike who are on the go.